minima-global/MiniDAPP/www/minidapps/howToBuildMiniDapps.md

 ```

-If all has gone well, you should now have a helloWorld directory containing all the goodness (and more).
+If all has gone well, you should now have a `helloWorld` directory containing all the goodness (and more).
 Load that directory up into your favourite IDE - here's what it that looks like in my IDE of choice, ([atom](https://atom.io/)):

 ![](./helloWorld.png)

+## Make Hello World

 First thing we're going to do is tidy up a bit by removing things we don't need and renaming those that we do: